sayedayman203/Image-Processing-API/README.md

 # Image-Processing-API

-> default format for all images is jpeg `post image can be any image format`
+> default format for all images is jpeg `POST image can be any image format`

+> there is no ui `Postman collection provided`

 ## prerun